FrogIntel/frogintel/README.md

 ➡ Download @ Aptoide (APK file; version 3.9)
 https://frog-intel.en.aptoide.com/app

-**APK SIGNATURE CHANGE:** Had an issue with the signing key as was made using incorrect app so signing key has changed, this means a reinstall is required for the latest pre-release.
-A main part of the project is doing most the developer work via an Android itself not desktop, meaning can edit on the go.
+**APK SIGNATURE CHANGE:** Had an issue with the signing key as was made using incorrect app and corrupted the file so signing key has changed, **this means a reinstall is required for any version after 4.0.** A main part of the project is doing most the developer work via an Android itself not desktop, meaning can edit on the go.
 Made by Android for Android.

 **Apps From Unknown Sources:**
 Download requires user to enable unknown sources for installing the apk file.